White9shadow/BOOTLOOP-SAVER/README.md

 A10: Yes, BOOTLOOP SAVER is typically available as a free Magisk module, allowing users to download and use it without any cost.

-Remember to replace "YourRepository" with the actual name of your GitHub repository in the links provided above.